bdsowers/cutiequest/README.md

 * Prefer showing new spells/quirks
 * Show positive messaging when the first boss is complete
 * Change idle animation with something better
+* Keep 'More Info' option enabled when browsing QuestR

 ### Known Vertical Slice Bugs
 * Invisible path block